sematext/docs/docs/integration/elasticsearch-logs.md

 - **Clustering**: logs produced by components that have to do with cluster coordination: master logs, logs related to a node joining/leaving a cluster and shard allocation
 - **Deprecation**: breakdown of deprecation logs by node and coomponent
 - **Start & Stop**: startup-related and shutdown-related logs.
 Look here if a node went down unexpectedly or doesn't show up in the cluster when started

+## Troubleshooting

+If you have trouble sending logs, try out the latest version of [Sematext Agent](../agents/sematext-agent/installation/).
+Also, make sure Sematext Agent is configured to send logs to your Elasticsearch Logs App.
+Last, check the [Log Agents panel](https://sematext.com/docs/fleet/#log-agents) for any errors, and refer to our [Sematext Logs FAQ](https://sematext.com/docs/logs/faq/) for useful tips.